robinrendle/robinrendle.com/_posts/2014-11-02-a-crowd-of-sorrows.md

 title: A crowd of sorrows
 date: 2014-11-02 15:06:00 -08:00
 tags:
-- paul ford
+  - link
-- ftrain
+extract:
-extract: "“Do you mind if I tell you, while I have your ear?
+  "“Do you mind if I tell you, while I have your ear?
 All of this, the funeral, the family, the sudden reminder that life ends, it makes me realize how ignorant I am.
 I'm so sure I'm clever and sophisticated, a smug little agnostic, but put me face forward with death, and I don't know my right from my north...”"
 update:
 link:
 city: Plymouth
 country: UK
 ---